piotro888/vscode-discord-rich-presence/README.md

 VSCode marketplace: Exstension will be avalible VSCode marketplace soon

 Offline installation:
-Download latest release from https://github.com/piotro888/vscode-disocrd-rich-presence/releases and install it in VSCode from Extensions > ... > Install from VSIX
+Download latest `.vsix` release from https://github.com/piotro888/vscode-disocrd-rich-presence/releases and install it in VSCode from Extensions > ... > Install from VSIX

 ## Bug reports and feature requests
 Submit new issue: https://github.com/piotro888/vscode-disocrd-rich-presence/issues